The Difference between Nitrites and Nitrates and How They Affect Our Health

 Most nitrogenous materials in natural waters will generally convert over to nitrate, so all sources of combined nitrogen, especially organic nitrogen and ammonia, should be considered potential nitrate sources.

-The origin of nitrate in groundwater is from fertilizers, septic systems, and compost storage or spreading operations.
+Nitrate in groundwater comes from nitrate fertilizers, septic systems, and compost storage or spreading operations.
 The primary inorganic nitrates that may contaminate drinking water are potassium nitrate and ammonium nitrate, both widely used as fertilizers.

-Fertilizer nitrogen not taken up by plants, volatilized, or moved by surface overflow winds up in the groundwater as nitrate.
-This makes the nitrogen inaccessible to the plants and can likewise bring the focus up in groundwater over the permissible levels for drinking water quality.
+Fertilizer nitrogen not taken up by plants, volatilized, or moved by surface overflow winds up in the groundwater as Nitrate.
+This renders nitrate nitrogen unavailable to plants and may increase groundwater concentration beyond the acceptable drinking water quality limits.
 Nitrogen from compost can be correspondingly lost from fields, farms, or storage areas.
-Septic systems eliminate just 50% of the nitrogen in wastewater, passing on the other half to filter to groundwater, this way raising groundwater nitrate concentrations.
+Septic systems eliminate just 50% of the nitrogen in wastewater, passing the other half on to filter into groundwater, thus raising groundwater nitrate concentrations.

 How do you know if nitrates or nitrites are in your water?

-You can't see, smell or taste nitrates or nitrites.
-Testing is the best way to know whether nitrates or nitrites are in your drinking water.
+Nitrates and nitrites cannot be seen, smelled, or tasted.
+Testing is the best way to determine whether nitrates or nitrites are in your drinking water.
 The health departments suggest testing your private water source for nitrates every five years.

-If human or animal waste contaminates a well, nitrites will be identified first however will rapidly change over to nitrates.
-Hence, most well water tests are done for nitrates.
+If human or animal waste contaminates a well, nitrites will be identified first; however, they will rapidly change to nitrates.
+Hence, most well-water tests are done for nitrates.

 Nitrate drinking water standards

-Nitrate in drinking water is estimated either as far as the amount of nitrogen present or as far as both nitrogen and oxygen.
-The federal standard for nitrate in drinking water is 10 mg/l nitrate-N, or 50 mg/l nitrate-NO3, when the oxygen is estimated just as the nitrogen.
-Except if in any case determined, nitrate levels for the most part refer just to the measure of nitrogen present, and the typical standard, along these lines, is 10 mg/l.
+Nitrate in drinking water is estimated as far as the amount of nitrogen present or as far as nitrogen and oxygen.
+The federal standard for nitrate drinking is mg/l nitrate-N, or 50 mg/l nitrate-NO3 when the oxygen is estimated to be just as much as the nitrogen.
+Except if, in any case determined, nitrate levels refer to the measure of nitrogen present, and the typical standard, along these lines, is 10 mg/l.

 Dangers to the Health

-Nitrates are one of the common causes of diseases in infants not older than six months.
-Nitrates cause blood disorder wherein abnormal hemoglobin, called methemoglobin, is produced.
-Methemoglobin can carry oxygen throughout the body; however, methemoglobin cannot effectively release oxygen to body tissues.
+Nitrates are common cause of diseases in infants under six months of age.
+They cause blood disorders that produce abnormal hemoglobin, called Methemoglobin.
+Methemoglobin can carry oxygen throughout the body but cannot effectively release oxygen to body tissues.

 High nitrate levels may also affect the oxygen-carrying ability of the blood of pregnant women.

-Fortunately doctors can treat Methemoglobinemia and babies can make a full recovery whenever treated immediately.
-Likewise, health risks are lowered for kids older than six months old and grown-ups.
+Fortunately, doctors can treat hemoglobinemia, and babies fully recover if treated promptly.
+Likewise, health risks are lowered for kids older than six months and adults.
 For more data on the dangers of nitrate consumption, consult your primary care physician.

 Can you remove or lower the levels of nitrates in your water?

-Nitrate is easily dissolved in water, and there is no basic approach to eliminate nitrate from water.
-Even though it is customary to consider boiling, softening, or filtration as a method for purifying water, none of these techniques diminish nitrate contamination.
+Nitrate is easily dissolved in water, and no basic elimination approach exists.
+Although it is customary to consider boiling, softening, or filtration as a method for purifying water, none diminishes nitrate contamination.

-Softening and filtration do nothing at all to eliminate nitrate.
-However, you can lower nitrate levels in drinking water with treatment.
-Re-test for nitrates after any treatment system is introduced to ensure levels are below the drinking water standard.
+Softening and filtration do not eliminate nitrate; however, they lower nitrate levels in drinking water.
+Before introducing any treatment system, re-test for nitrates to ensure levels are below the drinking water standard.

-It is indicated below some accessible solutions.
-It depends on the well owner to assess the particular circumstance that influences their well and decide the correct answer.
+Below are some accessible solutions.
+The well owner must assess the circumstances influencing their well and decide on the correct answer.

 Immediate Solution

-If the nitrate concentration in your water is high, an immediate solution is to use an alternative water source for drinking, cooking, and mixing baby formula (like bottled water).
-Try not to BOIL the water that is high in nitrate – it worsens the issue.
+If your water has a high nitrate concentration, an immediate solution is to use an alternative water source (like bottled water) for drinking, cooking, and mixing baby formula.
+Do not boil the water—it worsens the issue.

 Long-term Solution

-For a long-term solution, you can treat the water to eliminate the nitrate.
-Treatment advancements that eliminate nitrate include reverse osmosis, ion exchange, and distillation.
-Each system has benefits and weaknesses, and no single method will address all water quality issues.
+You can treat the water to eliminate the nitrate for a long time.
+Advancements that eliminate Nitrate include reverNitratesis, ion exchange, and distillation.
+Each system has benefits and weaknesses; no single method will address all water quality issues.

 • Anion Exchange

-Anion exchange is a treatment like water softening.
+Anion exchange is a treatment similar to water softening.
 However, it uses an alternate media that trades nitrates for chloride.
-This is installed as a whole house system (point-of-entry or POE).
+It is installed as a whole-house system (point-of-entry, or POE).

 • Reverse Osmosis

-This system uses a synthetic membrane that permits water to go through; however, it leaves nitrates.
+This system uses a synthetic membrane that permits water to pass through but leaves nitrates.
 The membrane layer is continually rinsed.
-This system is commonly installed under a kitchen sink (point-of-use or POU) yet can likewise be installed as a POE system.
+It is commonly installed under a kitchen sink (point-of-use, or POU) but can also be installed as a POE system.

 There are ways to prevent nitrate toxicosis.
-Such ways are minimizing consumption of processed food that is rich in nitrates, eating organic food that uses organic fertilizers, eating a diet that is high in antioxidants such as Vitamin C and Vitamin E that inhibits nitrates, and most importantly, making sure that drinking water is free from chemicals and other substances that are present in water.
+These include minimizing consumption of processed food rich in nitrates, eating organic food that uses organic fertilizers, eating a diet high in antioxidants, such as Vitamin C and Vitamin E, which inhibit nitrates, and, most importantly, making sure that drinking water is free from chemicals and other substances.

-As a family members, we make sure that we only want what’s best for our family to keep them healthy and free from diseases.
-Since those who are gravely affected are infants not older than six months due to a weak resistance, we are not aware that the water we provide them is contaminated with nitrates.
+As family members, we want the best for our family, keeping them healthy and disease-free.
+Infants under six months old are affected by weak resistance, and we are unaware that the water we provide them is contaminated with nitrates.

-Water and formulated milk is the only source that can keep them hydrated aside from breast milk.
-One way to keep the assurance is to make sure that drinking water is filtered and purified.
-Some purifiers usually use chemicals as reagents to filter water, but scientists have found a way to purify water without the use of toxic chemicals.
+Water and formulated milk are the only sources to keep them hydrated b, apart from fresh milk.
+One way to keep the assurance is to make sure that drinking water is purified.
+Some purifiers usually use chemicals as reagents to filter water, but scientists have found a way to purify water without toxic chemicals.

-Water purification methods for nitrate contamination are distillation, reverse osmosis, ion exchange, and filtration.
+Distillation, reverse osmosis, ion exchange, and filtration are the water purification methods for nitrate contamination.
 Nitrates are not removed from water by boiling, adding softening agents, or activating charcoal water purification filters.

 Older Post Newer Post